 Now more than ever, it is easy to get distracted by the news, television and our Instagram feeds.
-With the flood of information pouring in at an alarming rate and overwhelming sense of worry across the globe, it is important to stay informed but at the expense of your mental health.
+With the flood of information pouring in at an alarming rate and overwhelming sense of worry across the globe, it is important to stay informed but not at the expense of your mental health.

 5. Stay Social While Social Distancing

 Whoever created the video conference is a genius.
 Humans are social creatures by nature.
 The small interactions you have at work around the water cooler or talking to Dani about her weekend, go a long way in breaking up the monotony of the day and help us feel less alone in the world.